-In case of very noisy backgrounds or use of uncompensated microphones, the automatic VOX functionality may not work satisfyingly.
+In the case of very noisy backgrounds, or use of uncompensated microphones, the automatic VOX functionality may not work adequately.

-In these cases, it is possible to deactivate the VOX automatism with VOX: 0, and to use an external intercom-switch.
+In these cases, it is possible to deactivate the VOX automatics with VOX: 0 = off, and to use an external intercom-switch instead.

-2.5.4 INT - Volume Intercom
+2.5.4 INT - Intercom Volume

-By pressing three times the SET button, the volume of the intercom can be adjusted with the VOL/SEL turn knob.
+By pressing the SET button three times, the volume of the intercom can be adjusted with the VOL/SEL turn knob.

-The intercom functionality is the onboard crew-internal communication for multi-seater aircraft.
+The intercom function is the on-board crew-internal communication for multi-seater aircraft.

 A change in the intercom volume level also changes the volume of the sidetone.
-The sidetone is an audible feedback of the own voice to the headset, i.e. you hear yourself speak.
-This feature supports a natural speech behavior.
+The sidetone is an audible feedback of ones's own voice to the headset, i.e. you hear yourself speak.
+This feature supports natural speech behaviour.